 'Reference costs are the average unit cost to the NHS of providing defined services to NHS patients in England in a given financial year.
-They show how NHS providers spend money to provide health care to patients.'
-We have drawn on NHS Improvement, Reference Costs 2016/2017 to report on the NHS reference costs for selected mental health services.
-All costs have been uprated to 2017/18 prices using the Health Services (HS) inflator (see Preface for more information on this new inflator).
+They show how NHS providers spend money to provide health care to patients.1 We have drawn on NHS Improvement, Reference Costs 2017/2018 to report on the NHS reference costs for selected mental health services.1 All costs have been uprated to 2018/2019 prices using the NHS cost inflation index.
+Please note the source costs no longer include figures for lower and upper quartiles.